jacebenson/jace.pro/content/post/2020-05-15-knowledge-sessions-review/index.md

 - [Creating now community content that matters](https://events.servicenow.com/widget/servicenow/knowledge2020/knowledgecatalog/session/1578864913431001De0N) - Chuck Tomasi and Mark Obee

     - How does Chuck create impactful content? @6:40
-		- Be Passionate abotu the topic, know your audience and what you want to say, and then find the right delivery channel for that.
+		- Be Passionate About the topic, know your audience and what you want to say, and then find the right delivery channel for that.

   		- If you're not passionate about the content.
 You will stop.